Kate Forbes loses SNP backers over gay marriage stance

 Consequently, I am unable to continue to support Kate's campaign.

-And after revealing she was "uncomfortable" with the comments on gay marriage, health committee convener Gillian Martin tweeted: "We must be full throated in our support of equal marriage.
+And after revealing she was "uncomfortable" with the comments on gay marriage, health committee convener Ms Martin tweeted: "We must be full throated in our support of equal marriage.
 No if or buts.

 "I won't be supporting Kate's campaign on that basis.
-I wish her well- she's extremely talented.
+I wish her well - she's extremely talented.
 But I have red lines.
 And this is one."

+Among the other MSPs to have backed Ms Forbes are Jim Fairlie, Michelle Thomson and Business Minister Ivan McKee.

+Leadership rival Mr Yousaf was absent for the final vote on equal marriage in 2014 but supported it at earlier stages.

 Asked for his response to Ms Forbes, the health secretary told GMS: "It's for her to defend her views, I've made my views very clear.
 I think my track record on equality issues speaks loud and clear.

-"I'm a minority in this country, I have been my entire life and my rights don't exist in some kind of vacuum, my rights are interdependent on other people's rights and therefore I believe very firmly, in fact with every fibre in my being, that your equality is my equality, therefore I'll always fight for the equal rights of others regardless of who they are."
+"I'm a minority in this country, I have been my entire life and my rights don't exist in some kind of vacuum.

+"My rights are interdependent on other people's rights and therefore I believe very firmly, in fact with every fibre in my being, that your equality is my equality.

+"Therefore I'll always fight for the equal rights of others regardless of who they are."

 Mr Yousaf said he would still consider appointing Ms Forbes to his cabinet if elected first minister, despite concerns it could threaten the SNP's power-sharing agreement with the Greens.